Huegoxaga/notes/algorithm/ml.md

   - `y` is the actually value, `y` hat the is output value.
   - A cost function is used to calculate the difference between `y` and `y` hat.
 The most frenquely used cost function is mean squared error which divides the squares of the difference of `y` and `y` hat by 2.
   - During each back propagation all of the weight for each synapse in the entire neural network are adjusted at the same time.
-  - All the weight are initially set to a random small number close to zero.
+  - All the weight are initially set to a random small number close to zero
+    - depending on where it starts, it might converge on a better or worse solution
   - Learning rate can be set to control how much the weights can be adjusted at a time.
-- A single layer feed forward nerual network(perceptron) is the base machine learning unit in ANNs.
-- There are several ways of adjust the weights:
+- There are several ways of adjust the weights for ANNs:
   - Try all possible combination of weight values and calculate its cost function value, this is not practically since it takes billions of years.(curse of dimensionality)
   - Gradient Descent - adjust the combination of weights by calculating the slope, hence each trials will move closer to the minimum value.
 The sum of cost functions of all rows of data in the dataset are calculated in one guess.
     - It might find the local minimum if all the cost function values are not convex.